top of page

 What are the financial implications of being uninsured?

 The uninsured often face unaffordable medical bills when they do seek care.
-In 2021, uninsured non-elderly adults were over twice as likely as those with private coverage to have had problems paying medical bills in the past 12 months.
-These bills can quickly translate into medical debt, since most people who are uninsured have low or moderate incomes and have little, if any, savings.
+A 2024 report found that uninsured non-elderly adults were more than twice as likely as those with private coverage to have had problems paying medical bills in the past 12 months.
+These bills can quickly turn into medical debt, since most people who are uninsured have low or moderate incomes and have little, if any, savings.

 Learn more: https://kff.org/uninsured/issue-brief/key-facts-about-the-uninsured-population/